Travis Jankowski Player Props: Rangers vs. White Sox

-Travis Jankowski is available when the Texas Rangers battle Dylan Cease and the Chicago White Sox at Guaranteed Rate Field Tuesday at 8:10 PM ET.
+The Texas Rangers, including Travis Jankowski (.444 on-base percentage in past 10 games, 56 points above season-long percentage), battle starter Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-In his most recent action (on June 16 against the Blue Jays) he went 1-for-4.
+In his most recent game, he strung together two hits (going 2-for-3) against the White Sox.

 Travis Jankowski Game Info & Props vs. the White Sox